 - Tony takes his revenge by killing the murderer of his wife and daughter.

 Nocturnal Animals Ending Explained: How does Edward take his revenge?

 After all the years of material hunt, Susan is finally living an empty meaningless life.
 Edward knows this.
 He pours his life into his book and presents it to Susan.
 She instantly admires the book and the writing and emails Edward asking suggesting that they meet.
 Edward responds saying he will be in town soon and asks Susan to just say When and Where.
 This is not typical Edward, but he puts the question like he’s going to arrive like the charismatic hero Susan needs him to be at the place and time of her choosing.
 Susan is in Edward’s shoes now where her husband is cheating on her with another woman in New York (the lift scene with the lady, Susan hears the liftman mention her husband’s floor to the lady).
 At this point in time, Susan is extremely guilty about what she has done and wants to meet Edward and patch things up.
 Maybe ask for forgiveness and maybe even run away with Edward.

-An alternative representation which came from Lavinia Sha in the comments section down below is this.
+An alternative explanation to the ending of Nocturnal Animals, which came from Lavinia Sha in the comments section below, is this.
 Edward is not seeking revenge.
 He perhaps hopes that after all these years Susan would have realized that being materialistic hasn’t given her happiness.
 But alas, she goes and picks a very fancy restaurant when given the choice.
 Edward realizes that she hasn’t changed and therefore doesn’t show.
 Perhaps if Susan had picked a modest place, Edward may have met her.

 - The 2023 Palme d’Or winner, Anatomy Of A Fall, is a well-scripted French crime drama that follows the proceedings of a court case where a woman is tried …